biosustain/dsp_bulk-sangerseq/README.md

 - On Linux: command goes here

 **Run scripts of dsp_sangerseq consecutively**
-- Activate the virtual environment by....
+1. In the project directory, activate the environment using ```pipenv shell```.
+ALternatively, activate the environment from within the code editor, e.g. VS code.
-- Perform Sanger sequencing analysis using tracy: In the terminal, run command ```python tracy_bulk_docker.py```
+2. Perform Sanger sequencing analysis using tracy by running command ```python tracy_bulk_docker.py```.
-- Once finished, perform post-processing of results.
-In the terminal, run command ```python tracy_postprocessing.py```
+3. Once finished, perform post-processing of results by running command ```python tracy_postprocessing.py```.